|Nutrition Facts (per serving)|

 Along with the more traditional pasta salads and bean salads, a couscous salad is always a good choice to bring to a spring or summer vegetarian or vegan potluck or picnic if you need ideas.
 This simple and easy vegetarian couscous salad recipe is courtesy of Fantastic Foods.

-- 2 cups cooked and cooled couscous
+2 cups couscous, or 2 cups cooked couscous, cooled

-- 6 green onions, chopped
+6 green onions, chopped

-- 2 medium tomatoes, chopped
+2 medium tomatoes, chopped

-- 1 cup cucumber, chopped
+1 cup chopped cucumber

-- 1 cup chopped fresh parsley
+1 cup chopped fresh parsley

-- 3/4 cup olive oil
+3/4 cup olive oil

-- 1/2 cup lemon juice
+1/2 cup lemon juice

-- 2 cloves garlic, minced
+2 cloves garlic, minced

-- 1 tsp Dijon mustard
+1 teaspoon Dijon mustard

-- 1 tsp ground coriander
+1 teaspoon ground coriander

 Set your couscous aside and allow it to cool slightly before proceeding.
 It doesn't need to be completely cooled.
-That is, it's ok if its still warm, but it shouldn't still be steaming hot.
+That is, it's OK if it's still warm, but it shouldn't still be steaming hot.

-Combine the cooked and cooled couscous, the chopped green onions, tomatoes, cucumber, chickpeas and fresh chopped parsley in a large bowl.
+Combine the cooked and cooled couscous, the chopped green onions, tomatoes, cucumber, chickpeas, and fresh chopped parsley in a large bowl.

 In a separate small bowl, whisk or blend together the olive oil, lemon juice, garlic, Dijon mustard, coriander, and salt.

 Looking for more ideas for what to bring to a vegetarian or vegan potluck or picnic?
 Most people will bring a traditional dish like a vegetarian pasta salad or a vegetarian potato salad and there will likely be plenty of bean salads too.
 Just about any vegan dessert will always be welcome, and, the last vegan potluck I went to, I brought vegan spring rolls and they were gone in a flash (in hindsight, I should have made a double batch!).